 The survey can be found here.

 Upgrades at Schiffer Park are nearly complete with the majority of construction and installations complete.
-Remaining tasks include electrical and lighting work, irrigation, and landscapping.
+The remaining tasks include electrical and lighting work, irrigation, and landscaping.
 Although construction paused after site demolition in accordance with Governor Whitmer's "Stay Home, Stay Safe" order, it resumed on May 7 with enhanced social distancing protocols and operates on a timeline that sees project completion by the end of September 2020.

 The park is not accessible to the public during construction.

 The City requires all contractors to comply with the COVID-19 Field Operations Policy or submit a copy of their own that meets or exceeds these standards, which include:

 · Maintaining safe social distancing

 · Daily screening of employees for COVID symptoms and a plan for managing sick employees